jidongxiao/CSCI1200-DataStructures/lectures/10_linked_lists/README.md

 *v_itr = 2.78; // changes 3rd entry in w
 ```

-works fine because v_itr is a std::vector<double>::iterator, but if a is a
+works fine because v_itr is a std::vector&lt;double&gt;::iterator, but if *a* is a std::vector&lt;std::string&gt; then
-std::vector<std::string> then

 ```cpp
 v_itr = a.begin();